-Glad to see you back in Coaching Session class.
-From now on, we’ll send you two lessons per email.
+Glad to see you here in our Coaching Session class.

 We initially created this coaching session as a series of lessons at the end of which you’ll be super close to becoming an SEO Superstar.